Private, In-Home Tutoring in Loudon, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Loudon students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Loudon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Merrimack Valley School District follows the learning standards set out in the NH College and Career Ready Standards.
 These standards have been developed so that the academic fundamentals students learn in elementary school are built upon and that by high school students have enough mastery of the topic to be able to do advanced, college preparatory work.
 The schools also focus on 21st century learning skills which include the ability to collaborate, work independently, think creatively, and communicate effectively.
 The goal is for students to be able to adjust to any work or learning environment which they enter after graduation.